ydebilloez/kvms-easy/README.md

 This project extends on dockur and proposes real-life examples of this.
 It also supports at the same time Android/Samba and development environments.
-To do the same with docker, you have to install multiple unvetted containers.
+To do the same with docker, you have to install multiple un-vetted containers.
 Here you are in full control.

 - What is the security compared to docker?

-Docker runs as root, and uses unvetted containers.
+Docker runs as root, and uses un-vetted containers.
 Here the installation scripts are available in source code and can be modified or inspected.
 Podman runs as an application and can be disabled simply by stopping the container.
 A compromised container on docker can compromise the complete system.
 Here, the container source